Tractable ADMM Schemes for Computing KKT Points and Local Minimizers for $\ell_0$-Minimization Problems: Introduction

-{\bf (ii) ADMM schemes with tractable subproblems.} {In Sections~\ref{sec: ADMM} and \ref{sec: perturbADMM}, we consider an ADMM scheme~\cite{Boyd:2011:DOS:2185815.2185816} and its perturbed variant.
-Such schemes require the resolution of two subproblems in each iteration \uvs{where} the first {is a} convex problem while the second {problem}, while nonconvex, is shown to possess a hidden convexity property~\cite{Ben-Tal1996}, \uvs{allowing for closed-form solutions}.
-In the first ADMM scheme, \uvs{subsequential} convergence can be shown under certain assumptions of the multiplier sequence and penalty parameter sequence.
-Furthermore, under a suitable K-L property, the scheme generates convergent sequences.
-The limit points are proven to be first-order KKT points, \uvs{which are shown to be local minimizers under an additional convexity assumption.} For the perturbed ADMM scheme, \uvs{subsequential} convergence can be proven \uvs{for a constant} penalty parameter \uvs{with no a priori} assumption on the multiplier sequence. \yxII{In fact, we show that a limit point of this scheme is a perturbed KKT point where the inexactness depends on the choice of the perturbation parameters of the algorithm.}}
+{\bf (ii) ADMM schemes with tractable subproblems.} In Sections~\ref{sec: ADMM} and \ref{sec: perturbADMM}, we propose two ADMM schemes to exploit the special structure of the MPCC: (ADMM$_{\rm cf}^{\mu, \alpha, \rho}$) and (ADMM$_{\rm cf}$).
+In particular, we reformulate the MPCC \eqref{mpcc} in the form of \eqref{formofinterest} and apply the ADMM frameworks.
+The algorithms require resolving two subproblems at each iteration where, one is convex and the other, while nonconvex, is shown to possess a hidden convexity property~\cite{Ben-Tal1996}, and allow for closed-form solutions.
+In the perturbed proximal ADMM scheme (ADMM$_{\rm cf}^{\mu, \alpha, \rho}$), the perturbation technique (inspired by Hajinezhad and Hong \cite{Hajinezhad2019}) allows us to show subsequential convergence.
+We also show that a limit point of this scheme is a perturbed KKT point where the inexactness depends on the choice of the perturbation parameters of the algorithm.

-{\bf (iii) Numerics.} In Section~\ref{sec:num}, we present some numerical experiments \uvs{where we compare the performance with previously developed nonconvex ADMM schemes in terms of both computational time and solution quality.
-Preliminary empirical studies suggest that practical behavior of our ADMM schemes compares well with its counterparts.}
+{\bf (iii) Numerics.} In Section~\ref{sec:num}, we present some preliminary numerical experiments showing that the tractable ADMM schemes are more scalable than their standard counterpart and ADMM$_{\rm cf}$ competes well with other solution methods for a special case of the $\ell_0$-minimization problem.